-The changes in fair values of equity method investments are attributed mainly to changes in the fair value of our investments in Armata and Entasis.
-We recorded \$152.5 million in unrealized losses, \$78.7 million in unrealized gains and \$19.0 million in unrealized gains associated with our Armata investments for the years ended December 31, 2022, 2021 and 2020, respectively.
-The unrealized gains or losses on our investments in Armata is driven primarily by the share price changes of its publicly traded security.
-The amounts for the years ended December 31, 2022, 2021 and 2020 also include \$9.2 million in unrealized losses, \$5.7 million in unrealized gains and \$30.5 million in unrealized gains, respectively, we recorded from our then investments in Entasis.
+The changes in fair values of equity method investments for the year ended December 31, 2023 were favorable mainly due to Armata's higher stock prices during this period.
+We recorded \$77.4 million in unrealized gains, \$152.5 million in unrealized losses and \$78.7 million in unrealized gains associated with our equity method investments in Armata for the years ended December 31, 2023, 2022 and 2021, respectively.
+The changes in fair values of equity method investments for the years ended December 31, 2022 and 2021 also include \$9.2 million in unrealized losses and \$5.7 million in unrealized gains, respectively, we recorded from our then equity method investments in Entasis.
 Refer to Note 6, "Equity and Long-Term Investments and Fair Value Measurements", to the Consolidated Financial Statements for more information.

-The changes in fair values of other equity and long-term investments year over year reflect the realized gains and losses and net unrealized gains and losses in our strategic investments in InCarda, Gate, and those investments managed by ISP Fund LP.
+The changes in fair values of equity and long-term investments year over year reflect the realized gains and losses and net unrealized gains and losses in our strategic investments in Armata, InCarda, and Gate, and those investments managed by ISP Fund LP.
+We recorded \$23.8 million in unrealized gain for the year ended December 31, 2023 related to other long-term investments we made in Armata in 2023.